mikedilger/mosaic-spec/docs/identity.md

 servers.

 The use of a [key schedule record](keyschedule.md) by servers is not yet specified and yet to be worked out.
+For the moment, servers should use their master key directly.